vcc-csc212/sm21/_docs/labs/lab16/lab16.md

 ---

 #### Background Info {#bgi}
-Sorting algorithms are used to rearrange a list or array of elements according to a **comparison operator** on the elements.
-The comparison operator in a sorting algorithm decides the new order of elements.
-Some are simple, but some are more ellaborate, requiring use of things like helper functions.
+This lab was designed by a fellow undergrad to solidify your understanding of quicksort and mergesort.
+There are embedded hints throughout the code, as well as links to additional resources.
+Please read his comments closely.

+>  Please refer to the course material ([slides](/sm21/slides) and [readings](/sm21/wk6)) as needed.

 ---

 #### Your Task {#task}
 Complete the implementation of the sorting algorithms in `lab16.cpp`.
 Pay attention to the **hints in the code**.
-Refer to the course material (slides and readings) as needed.

 1. Download the files below (it's easiest if you right click and then choose download or save)